ipang-dwi/ipang/README.md

 # ipang
 Repo for ipang.js.org

-Just know about js.org, and wanna to take ipang.js.org as my repo.
+Just know about js.org, and wanna to take ipang.js.org as my domain repo.
 Btw nice job for js.org team.

 Feel free to reach me on :
 - https://facebook.com/ipang.dwi